 St. Simons Island draws in visitors by boat and by car to its wonderful sandy beaches, including locals’ favorites Gould’s Inlet and East Beach.
 Gould’s Inlet pier is the top spot for birders to take in the waterfowl while anglers fish for red drum.
 Redfern Village’s tree-lined streets are jammed with art galleries and boutiques alongside bars and restaurants serving low country boils and fresh local seafood.

-When is the best time to stay in a vacation rental in St. Simons Island?
+The best time to stay in a vacation rental in St. Simons Island

 June through August provide the warmest days when the island’s beaches come into their own.
 The nights drop a bit in temperature but are still quite pleasant.
 January is the coldest month, but even so, the temperatures remain relatively comfortable throughout winter.
 The rainy season is from the end of August through September, so you’ll want to dress accordingly with waterproof layers.
 Spring and autumn are less busy but still warm enough to book condo rentals and be able to enjoy all the island has to offer.
 Fall is also a good time to catch the annual Food and Spirits Festival with regional producers and artisans, farm stands, markets, and tasting tents.

-What are the top things to do in St. Simons Island?
+Top things to do in St. Simons Island

 St. Simons Lighthouse Museum